apache/beam/website/www/site/content/en/documentation/runtime/environments.md

  This guide describes how to create and use customized containers for the Beam SDK.

 ### Prerequisites

+* You will need to have a version of the Beam SDK >= 2.21.0.
-You will need to have [Docker installed](https://docs.docker.com/get-docker/).
+* You will need to have [Docker installed](https://docs.docker.com/get-docker/).

-In addition, you will need to have a container registry accessible by your execution engine or runner to host a custom container image.
+* You will need to have a container registry accessible by your execution engine or runner to host a custom container image.
 Options include [Docker Hub](https://hub.docker.com/) or a "self-hosted" repository, including cloud-specific container registries.

 >  **NOTE**: On Nov 20, 2020, Docker Hub put [rate limits](https://www.docker.com/increase-rate-limits) into effect for anonymous and free authenticated use, which may impact larger pipelines that pull containers several times.